top of page

 The General Assembly 2026 of the European Geosciences Union (EGU) is held at the Austria Center Vienna (ACV) in Vienna, Austria, from 3 to 8 May 2026.
 The assembly is open to the scientists of all nations.
 The entire congress centre is fully accessible by wheelchairs.

-IAPG, IUGS Commission on Geoethics, and the CIPSH Chair on Geoethics co-sponsor the Session EOS4.1 "Geoethics: Linking Geoscience Knowledge, Ethical Responsibility, and Action", the Session EOS2.6 "From crisis to action: Education and communication for climate, ocean, overshoot and geoethics", the Short Course SC1.11 "Grappling with geoethical values and principles: A hands-on, participatory workshop", and the Great Debate GDB2 "The ethics of using Artificial Intelligence in the Geosciences - Opportunities and Risks".
+IAPG, IUGS Commission on Geoethics, and the CIPSH Chair on Geoethics co-sponsor the Session EOS4.1 "Geoethics: Linking Geoscience Knowledge, Ethical Responsibility, and Action", the Short Course SC1.11 "Grappling with geoethical values and principles: A hands-on, participatory workshop", and the Great Debate GDB2 "The ethics of using Artificial Intelligence in the Geosciences - Opportunities and Risks".

 EGU26 website: https://www.egu26.eu/